HalbFettKaese/apollonian-circles/README.md

 (z_1b_1)^2+(z_2b_2)^2+(z_3b_3)^2+(z_4b_4)^2=\frac{1}{2}\left(z_1b_1+z_2b_2+z_3b_3+z_4b_4\right)^2
 $$

 In this, $z_1, z_2, z_3, z_4$ are complex numbers that each represent the center of one of the four touching circles.
-After substituting $u_i:=z_ib_i$, the equation actually becomes the exact same as the original Descartes' theorem, except that the numbers it relates are different ones.
-With this, we can directly apply the result that we previously derived for the bends to instead be used for computing new circle centers:
+After substituting $u_i:=z_ib_i$, the equation actually becomes the exact same as the original Descartes' theorem, except that the numbers it relates are $u_i$ instead of $b_i$.
+With this, we can directly apply the same result that we previously derived for the bends to instead be used for computing new circle centers:

 $$
 u_4'=2(u_1+u_2+u_3)-u_4
 $$

 This makes it clear that getting the previous algorithm to also work for computing circle centers just means adding more dimensions to the respective linear equations.
-Once $u=zb$ and $b$ are known for a given circle, the circle center is easy to extract as $z=u/b$.
+Once $u$ and $b$ are known for a given circle, the circle center is easy to extract as $z=u/b$.

 ### Starting from three circles